josephryan/DayhoffRecodingTests/Chang_Recoding_Analysis/phylotocol/README.md

 ## 3 WORK COMPLETED SO FAR WITH DATES
 18 December 2017- We started step 2.1 (suboptimal tree generation using bootstraps) prior to the release of phylotocol version 1.0, but did not examine the results.

+03 January 2018- Steps 2.1, 2.3c, and 2.3d were not completed in time for the SICB conference.
+We performed step 2.5 using the results from 2.3a and 2.3b.

 ## 4 LITERATURE REFERENCED
 Capella-Gutiérrez S, Gabaldón T. Measuring guide-tree dependency of inferred gaps in progressive aligners.
 Bioinformatics.
 2013 Feb 23;29(8):1011-7.